 Optacon training takes about 50 hours and is divided into 3 stages: the preliminary stage, the basic training stage and the follow-up stage.

-(c) At the follow-up stage, the emphasis is on speed reading and reading of practical printed materials e.g. exercises, letters, bank statements and bills.
+(a) At the preliminary stage, the children are trained in the basic skills of handling the machine, learning the printed forms of the capital and small letters, and reading words, phrases and short sentences. (b) At the basic training stage, the children are trained to read short paragraphs, a full page and later the whole book.
+Different types of words and formats in the book are also introduced. (c) At the follow-up stage, the emphasis is on speed reading and reading of practical printed materials e.g. exercises, letters, bank statements and bills.
 The use of the Optacon allows the children to read directly from the typewriter.
 The Cathode Ray Tube lens also enables the children to read the computer screen with the Optacon.
+The Kurzweil Reading Machine is a machine for totally blind and severe low vision children which reads English ink-print text aloud.

 The machine enables the children to expose themselves to learning media other than braille.
 The teacher should familiarise the children with the English pronunciation produced by the machine, and help them to understand the different functions and the orientation of the keys, to control the machine in reading text and to overcome the difficulties caused by the malfunction of the machine.